 INTRODUCTION

 Hepatitis C virus (HCV) infection and chronic kidney disease (CKD) are recognized public health concerns with global implications that affect 3%[1] and 10%[2], respectively, of people worldwide.
 Furthermore, the two remain economic threats due to their high morbidity and mortality[3].
 HCV mainly targets the liver but can also induce at least one extrahepatic manifestation in 40% of the infected patients, including renal injury, insulin resistance (IR), accelerated atherosclerosis, and cardiovascular event risk[2].
 Accumulating evidence has implicated HCV infection as an important cause and consequence of CKD[1-4].
-HCV is an initiating factor for CKD in the general population[5,6], regardless of the presence of conventional risk factors for CKD[6,7], including aging, diabetes, and hypertension, and also a progression factor of CKD to end-stage renal disease (ESRD) in the general population[8,9], CKD population of any etiology[10], and patients with diabetes[11] and glomerulonephritis[12].
-The immunosuppression caused by CKD[13], especially stages 3-5[1,13-15], also makes CKD patients more vulnerable to the cytopathic effects of the HCV infection[3] and to HCV infection with high viremic potential[13,14,16], independent of a history of blood transfusions[13,17], and this further decreases renal[10,18] and patient survivals[10].
+HCV is an initiating factor for CKD in the general population[5,6], regardless of the presence of conventional risk factors for CKD[6,7], including aging, diabetes, and hypertension.
+It is also a progression factor of CKD to end-stage renal disease (ESRD) in the general population[8,9], CKD population of any etiology[10], and patients with diabetes[11] and glomerulonephritis[12].
+The immunosuppression caused by CKD[13], especially stages 3-5[1,13-15], also makes CKD patients more vulnerable to the cytopathic effects of the HCV infection[3] and to HCV infection with high viremic potential[13,14,16], independent of a history of blood transfusions[13,17].
+This further decreases renal[10,18] and patient survivals[10].
 In the past decades, interferon-based therapy (IBT) was shown to be beneficial for eradicating HCV in some populations[19-24].
 However, there are no large-scale studies that document the long-term outcomes (renal and patient survivals) of HCV therapy in patients with CKD stages 1-5.

-Although direct-acting antivirals (DAAs), the new paradigm of HCV therapy, are effective in eradicating HCV and are well tolerated in the general population, their short-term efficacy and tolerability seem promising but not representative to all patients with advanced CKD, as shown in a recent meta-analysis[25] that was small-sized and only included 16.3% Asian individuals among all the 264 patients.
+Although direct-acting antivirals (DAAs), the new paradigm of HCV therapy, are effective in eradicating HCV and are well tolerated in the general population, their short-term efficacy and tolerability seem promising but not representative to all patients with advanced CKD, as shown in a recent meta-analysis[25] that was small-sized and only included 16.3% Asian individuals among the 264 patients.
 Moreover, their long-term outcomes and safety in CKD patients have not been elucidated.
 The exorbitant costs of DAAs remain the biggest barrier to their universal adoption in developed countries[26].
 In Taiwan, DAAs could be reimbursed by single-payer national health insurance (NHI) for a minority of HCV-infected patients since 2018 and for all those since 2019.
-However, DAAs were not available for research in the Taiwan’s National Health Insurance Research Database (NHIRD), which was merely released for academic research before 2016.
+However, DAAs were not available for research in the Taiwan’s National Health Insurance Research Database (NHIRD), which was just released for academic research in 2016.
 The significant risk of drug-drug interactions[26,27] is another concern in CKD patients mostly suffering from multiple comorbidities.

-Even though IBT is less well-tolerated in patients with kidney disease, it has a low dropout rate (0.18)[28], it is easy to access for studies in the NHIRD, it could be offered with much less chance of sustained virological response (SVR) but at a lesser cost[27], and it has been widely used for decades with excellent therapeutic responses in Asian countries, where the favorable interleukin-28B is prevalent[20].
-Given the reported higher percentage of viremia in HCV-infected CKD patients[13,14,16] and the clinical benefits that derive from HCV eradication, we hypothesized that treating HCV infection in CKD patients might improve long-term hard endpoints.
+Even though IBT is less well-tolerated in patients with kidney disease, it has a low dropout rate (0.18)[28], it is easy to access for studies in the NHIRD, it could be offered with much less chance of sustained virological response (SVR) but at a lesser cost[27], and it has been widely used for decades with excellent therapeutic responses in Asian countries where the favorable interleukin-28B is prevalent[20].
+Given the reported higher percentage of viremia in HCV-infected CKD patients[13,14,16] and the clinical benefits that are derived from HCV eradication, we hypothesized that treating HCV infection in CKD patients might improve long-term hard endpoints.
 In order to fill this knowledge gap and in light of the easy access to IBT in the NHIRD, we analyzed data between 1997 and 2012 to examine the long-term impact of treating HCV infection with IBT on renal and survival outcomes among CKD patients.

 MATERIALS AND METHODS